echille/E.-Chille-Open-Lab-Notebook/about.md

 Apr 2018:
 * Investigated right whale-zooplankton-environment interactions offshore of Rhode Island.
-* Prepared and conducted live telepresence interactions with the public (schools, organizations) from the ship that outlined shipboard activities, relevant science background material, and cruise discoveries (link).
+* Prepared and conducted live telepresence interactions with the public (schools, organizations) from the ship that outlined shipboard activities, relevant science background material, and cruise discoveries.

 **Coastal Research Fellow and Lab Technician,** URI Watershed Watch.